VictoriaMetrics-Community/mcp-victoriametrics/README.md

 - Querying metrics and exploring data (even drawing graphs if your client supports it)
 - Listing and exporting available metrics, labels, labels values and entire series
-- Analyzing your alerting and recording rules and alerts
+- Analyzing and testing your alerting and recording rules and alerts
 - Showing parameters of your VictoriaMetrics instance
 - Exploring cardinality of your data and metrics usage statistics
 - Analyzing, tracing, prettifying and explaining your queries